outtieTV/BGQueueChecker/.github/README.md

 # BG Queue Checker
 This module just simply checks that every party member has the same faction before joining BG queue.
+I (outtieTV) modified this slightly to work with azerothcore-wotlk-playerbots.

 ## Setup
 - `Clone` this module into your `./azerothcore-wotlk/modules` directory.